- Expanded Special Project for Elimination of Neglected Tropical Diseases (ESPEN) »

 - Polio »

-- Partneships and Resource Mobilization »
+- Partnerships and Resource Mobilization »

-- Transformation Agenda& »
+- Transformation Agenda »

 The ORD drives the Regional Director’s Transformation Agenda - a strategy for change to enhance the performance of the WHO Secretariat as it supports Member States towards improved health outcomes.
 It is also the vehicle for accelerating WHO’s global reforms.
 There are four focus areas of change: pro-results values; smart technical focus; responsive strategic operations; and effective communications and partnerships.

-Units include Country and Inter-country Support; External Relations, Partnerships and Governing Bodies; the Ombudsman; Communications; and the Polio Eradication Programme which, with significant funding, is working to eradicate polio in the African region.
+Units include Country and Inter-country Support; External Relations, Partnerships and Governing Bodies; the Ombudsman; Communications; and the Polio Eradication Programme which, with significant funding, is working to eradicate polio in the African Region.

 - Country Health Emergency Preparedness and the International Health Regulations »

 - Health Emergency Information and Risk Assessments »

 - Infectious Hazards Management »